-Wood roof.
 Use a garden house to wash away debris and check for moss, mildew and mold.
-If you find mold, scrape it away and clean with a mix of one quart of bleach, one ounce of detergent and three quarts of warm water.
+If you find mold, scrape it away.
+Then clean with a mix of one quart of bleach, one ounce of detergent and three quarts of warm water.

-Clay tile roof.
 Clay tiles can crack or leak, so inspect them annually for leaks or broken tiles.
-Do an inspection with binoculars and a ladder rather than walking on the roof, which could be dangerous and cause more cracks.
+Do an inspection with binoculars and a ladder rather than walking on the roof.
+Walking could be dangerous and cause more cracks.
 Use a power washer with warm water and mild dish detergent to clean the roof, but use low pressure to avoid cracking the tiles.

 In addition to checking the roof itself, you should also:

-Flashing, which is the material that seals your chimney to the roof , and mortar or caulk, which is used to seal roof joints, should be checked for cracks or deterioration that could allow water into your home or allow moss or algae to grow on your roof.
-If you find signs of deterioration, remove the debris and clean the area before resealing it.
+- Investigate the flashing, which is the material that seals your chimney to the roof.
+Also check mortar or caulk, which is used to seal roof joints, for cracks or deterioration that could allow water into your home or allow moss or algae to grow on your roof.
+If you find signs of deterioration, remove the debris and clean the area before resealing.

-Look at your ceiling and attic interior for dark or damp spots or mold and then try to identify where the leak has occurred.
+- Look at your ceiling and attic interior for dark or damp spots or mold.
+Then try to identify where the leak has occurred.
 Check your attic to see if you can see any daylight filtering through from the roof.
 A professional roof inspection and repair is far less costly than waiting until the leak gets worse.

 According to the National Roof Certification and Inspection Association, 39 percent of all homeowner insurance claims are for roof issues.
 You should check your homeowner’s insurance policy annually to make sure your coverage is up to date and that serious roof damage is covered.

-Although damage from an ice storm, hail, wind, rain and falling trees is generally covered, a roof replacement required simply because of the age of your roof and normal wear and tear usually won’t be covered.
-However, if you have interior damage because of your aging roof, such as water damage from a leaky roof, the costs of repairing that damage may be covered even if you have to pay for your own roof replacement.
+Although a roof repair or replacement required because of storm damage is generally covered, a roof replacement required simply because of the age of your roof and normal wear and tear usually won’t be covered.
+However, if you have interior damage because of your aging roof, such as water damage from a leaky roof, the costs of repairing that damage may be covered even if you must pay for your own roof replacement.